 13. University of California, Irvine

-The Samueli School of Engineering at the University of California, Irvine, is leading the college’s industry connections through its Corporate Partners Program.
-Some of the prominent corporate partners to work with the college through this program include Boeing, UPS, and Siemens.
+The Samueli School of Engineering at the University of California, Irvine, leads the college’s industry connections through its Corporate Partners Program.
+Some prominent corporate partners to work with the college through this program include Boeing, UPS, and Siemens.
 Additionally, project partners with the college include:

 - Johnson & Johnson